 ONE person improving just a tiny bit or just breaking the curve of progress.

-If we can find just one person in the world that have made an improvement (in size/frequency of symptoms or reduction in medicine intake) then that should be proof enough!
+If we can find just one person in the world that has improved (in size/frequency of symptoms or reduction in medicine intake), then that should be proof enough!

 That is MY Opinion.

-But I want you to reflect on what is your opinion.
+But I want you to reflect on what your opinion is.

 1) How many people improving/free of Parkinson’s should it take to make YOU change to a better belief?
 1, 10, 100, 1000, 10.000?

-2) What type of proof is enough for you: Individuals/ experiments/less symptoms/less medication intake
+2) What type of proof is enough for you: Individuals/ experiments/fewer symptoms/less medication intake

-And then go to any blog group and you will find a lot of people that say they have broken the progress curve.
-A few that and improving and maybe you have to google people that is close to cured.
+And then go to any blog group, and you will find a lot of people that say they have broken the progress curve.
+A few that and improving, and maybe you have to google people that are close to cured.

 My list is here:

-And I can soon add my first client Michael, who now only is having tremor closely related to stressful situations primarily related to his work.
+And I can soon add my first client Michael, who now only is having tremors closely related to stressful situations primarily related to his work.